 How do I submit an assignment?

-You must complete an Assignment Cover Sheet, available from the foyer of the Law Library (where the assignment box is) or download the assignment cover sheet form (pdf, 61kb).
+You must complete an Assignment Cover Sheet, available at the Law Student Services counters (where the assignment boxes are) or download the assignment cover sheet form (doc 61kb).

 - You need to complete ALL sections of the form including and read, sign and date the Student Statement

 - You should staple assignments - NO plastic pockets are to be used